The University welcomes back The Consent Collective

-Staff and students are invited to attend the guest lecture on “Consent, safeguarding and your future career”.
+Students and staff are invited to attend the guest lecture on “Consent, safeguarding and your future career”.
 The lecture will take place on Tuesday 5 March at 18:00-19:30 in Room G03, 50 George Square.

 The Consent Collective founder, Dr Nina Burrowes will lead the lecture which will focus on what the next generation of legal, health, wellbeing, business and education professionals will need to know about the challenges presented by sexual harassment, consent and safeguarding.

-The lecture is free and is open to all staff and students.
+The lecture is free and is open to all students and staff.
 To find out more, or to register for a ticket, please visit the website below: